Nigeria

 For registration of birth, marriage or death, primary original documents issued by the relevant federal authorities in Nigeria, certified by the Ministry of Foreign Affairs of the Federal Republic of Nigeria must be presented.
 The Consular Section of the Embassy may legalize the relevant documents.

-The consular office is able to collect the fees for the services provided in cash, by bank transfer (bank account information is available by e-mail on request) or by bank card (via an installed POS terminal).
+The consular office is able to collect the fees for the services provided in cash, by bank transfer (bank account information will be provided via e-mail on request) or by bank card (via an installed POS terminal).